 Signs of scurvy: A rough coat, swollen feet, ulcers and being off their food.
-They may also have diarrhoea.
+They may also have diarrhea.

 How to prevent scurvy: Guinea pigs need 10-50mg of Vitamin C daily from their diet.
 Always ensure that your guinea pig pellets contain vitamin C and are used within 90 days of the date of manufacture.
 Your guinea pig must have fresh vegetables daily and this should provide him with the vitamin C he needs.

-All animals can develop tumours but guinea pigs seem to be more prone to skin and mammary tumours.
+All animals can develop tumors but guinea pigs seem to be more prone to skin and mammary tumors.
 More often than not, they are totally harmless and can be removed in a simple surgical process.
-All lumps should be checked by a vet as it could be a tumour or an abscess (see below).
+All lumps should be checked by a vet as it could be a tumor or an abscess.

 Cavies are prone to urinary stones that can form in the kidney or bladder and may become lodged in the urethral tubes.
 Female guinea pigs tend to suffer more with this as a result of getting frequent infections such as cystitis.